You’ve probably never heard of NGL or a funeral expense trust (or funeral trust, for short).

 Advantages Of NGL Funeral Expense Trust

 Take a look at the chart below.
-The advantages of NGL Funeral Expense Trust stand out.
+The advantages of the NGL Funeral Expense Trust stand out.

 “I see that, John.
 Does it require a lot of effort to start?” you ask.
 “It seems like it.”

 Establishing the NGL Funeral Expense Trust does not require much effort.
 The application is one page.
-The NGL AssetGuard product sits inside the trust, protecting your money from long-term care spending and ensuring your money is there to pay for your funeral.
+The NGL AssetGuard product sits inside the trust, protecting your money from nursing home costs and ensuring your money is there to pay for your funeral.

 The combination is quite powerful!

-Brings us to another point: it’s hard to compare the NGL Assetguard/Funeral Trust to another final expense or burial insurance policy.
+This brings us to another point: it’s hard to compare the NGL Assetguard and Funeral Trust to another final expense or burial insurance policy.
 The trust protects your money.
 A traditional final expense or burial insurance policy does not offer this protection (see the grid chart above).